$PT$ Symmetric PINN for integrable nonlocal equations: Forward and inverse problems: Inverse problem of nonlocal equation via PTS-PINN

 The nonlocal three wave interaction systems, presented in parameter form as:

 where $x\in [-5,5]$ and $t \in [-5,5]$, serves as the focus of our investigation.
-For the purpose of illustrating the effectiveness of PT-PINNs, we select $a=1, b=2$ and $c=3$ as exemplary parameter values in Equation \eqref{19}.
-Our aim is to demonstrate the capability of PT-PINNs in learning these parameters and obtaining the corresponding solution, given by \cite{Ab-siam}
+For the purpose of illustrating the effectiveness of PTS-PINN, we select $a=1, b=2$ and $c=3$ as exemplary parameter values in Equation \eqref{19}.
+Our aim is to demonstrate the capability of PTS-PINN in learning these parameters and obtaining the corresponding solution, given by \cite{Ab-siam}